Davidj361/davidj361.github.io/_posts/2018-07-25-setting-up-jekyll.md

 categories: development
 ---

 Now this was quite a difficulty.
 Especially when you're working in a Windows system as it's "unofficially supported".
 I ended up going through 10-20 links searching for a tutorial on publishing a blog to Github and creating it on a Windows environment.
 Most of them just explained how to generate files with Jekyll, etc, but I had no idea how Github served the website.
 Was it through the generated files in `_site`?
-It was very confusing considering as I had my repo folder, then the folder created from `jekyll new`, and I had no idea what `jekyll build` and `jekyll serve` generated.
+It was very confusing considering as I had my repo folder as well as the folder created from `jekyll new`, also I had no idea what `jekyll build` and `jekyll serve` generated.
 Most of the tutorials assumed you knew what to do with all the files generated.

 I first made the repo under _githubUserName_.github.io as was said on Github Pages' help guide.
 It was very confusing if this was wise or I should've made a repo named blog and used a `gh-pages` branch along with other possible ways as I viewed from youtube and other tutorials.